mtanveer1/H-RVFL/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-We have put a demo of the “HE-RVFL” model with the “congressional_voting” dataset.
+We have put a demo of the “H-RVFL” model with the “congressional_voting” dataset.

 Description of files: